PooyaEimandar/sib/README.md

 # ⚙️ Build note

-When building H1 with the `net-h1-server` feature enabled, you’ll need to set up the LLVM toolchain and related libraries first for boringSSL.
+You’ll need to set up the LLVM toolchain and related libraries first for using boringSSL.

 ## 📦 Prerequisites (Ubuntu/Debian)